slatedocs/slate/source/includes/markdown/_04-quick-start.md

     console.log('Hello world! ' + 'My name is ' + me.name + ' and my primary Asana workspace is ' + me.workspaces[0].name + '.');
 });
 ```
+**JavaScript**

+To get started, `npm install asana` or follow the detailed installation instructions on the [GitHub page for the Node client library](https://github.com/Asana/node-asana/).

+Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me`. - the same request as above, but in JavaScript.

 Save this file as something descriptive like "hello_world.js"